-As previously mentioned, the district received a grant for purchasing and installing meters at all recharge facilities which is expected to occur during the year 2020.
+As previously mentioned, the district received a grant for purchasing and installed meters at all recharge facilities during the year 2020.

 Expand Supervisory Control and Data Acquisition (SCADA) system

 As part of the Groundwater Accounting Action, the LTRID has expanded its SCADA system for tracking and managing the delivery of surface within its distribution system and to landowners.
 Upgrades to the system allows the district to utilize real time data to remotely monitor and adjust target flow rates at key bifurcation points.
 The meters being installed at the recharge facilities is a component of the Districts expansion of the SCADA system.